 Why a new motorway?

 The Welsh Government is determined to build a new motorway, but it has not yet proved to the people of Wales that the road is needed.
 CALM believes the road is not needed.
 We continue to champion clever, sustainable transport options to address congestion and resilience problems on the M4 around Newport.
-CALM believes that sustainable transport options and road safety measures should be the sole focus for spending, however, if anything additional is to be spent on increasing road capacity and resilience, then Professor Cole’s Blue Route provides a more affordable motorway alternative with far lower impacts.
+CALM believes that sustainable transport options and road safety measures should be the sole focus for spending.
+In September 2018, the Welsh Future Generations Commissioner Sophie Howe recommended an alternative package of integrated public transport and axtive travel which would cost £578 million – a fraction of the motorway.

 Every penny is vital to kick-starting the Welsh economy again.
-The planned Relief Road will cost an estimated £1.25 billion – and that’s without factoring in inflation and the inevitable overspend on mega-projects such as this.
+The planned Relief Road is now likely to cost at least £2 billion – after factoring in inflation, compensation to Newport Docks and the inevitable overspend on mega-projects such as this.
 Around FOUR TIMES the viable alternative option.
-That’s a lot of your money – well over £400 for every woman, man and child in Wales.
+That’s a lot of your money – well over £640 for every woman, man and child in Wales.
 Instead let’s do better for Newport and Wales by prioritising practical, cheaper and less damaging solutions.

 Making sure we maximise jobs for South East Wales